hemani-gajjar/mailchimp-integration/README.md

    This command runs the app in the development mode.
    Open http://localhost:5000 to view it in the browser.

-The server will reload if you make edits.
-You will also see any lint errors in the console.
+- The server will reload if you make edits.You will also see any lint errors in the console.

 ### Configuration for Environment Variables